TheCoCe/AppAudioSwitcherUtility/README.md

 If `--port` is not specified, the server will start on `localhost:32122` and wait for a connection.

-### Limitations
+### Example

-Server mode is very simple and currently only supports a single connection.
-When a connection was made it will start listening for arguments sent via TCP.

-For example the AppAudioSwitcher communicates via TCP by spawning the app as a child process and then connecting similar to this:
+The AppAudioSwitcher StreamDeck plugin communicates via TCP by spawning the app as a child process and then connecting similar to this:

 ```TypeScript
 const client = new Socket();